dsevastianov/nirvana-assignment/README.md

 ```
 docker-compose up
 ```
-2. Open `http://localhost:5000/member_id=1&strategy=max` in your browser to see Aggregator API in action.
+1. Open `http://localhost:5000/member_id=1&strategy=max` in your browser to see Aggregator API in action.
+Supported strategies are: `min`, `max`, `mean`, `median`
+1. OR open `http://localhost:5000/apidocs` to see Swagger documentation and try it there

-3. To run unit tests (with coverage):
+1. To run unit tests (with coverage):
 ```
 pipenv run pytest --cov-report html --cov aggregator
 ```